 A “domestic concern” is generally any business form (e.g., private corporations, limited liability companies, partnerships, sole proprietorships) with a principal place of business in the U.S. or organized under U.S. law.
 A “domestic concern” also includes “any individual who is a citizen, national, or resident of the U.S.”

 As to U.S. “issuers” and “domestic concerns,” the FCPA contains both territorial jurisdiction and nationality jurisdiction.
 Nationality jurisdiction means that the FCPA’s anti-bribery provisions will apply even if the conduct at issue has no U.S. nexus.
-Thus, as to U.S. “issuers” and “domestic concerns,” the FCPA’s anti-bribery provisions have extraterritorial jurisdiction meaning that the FCPA can be violated if an improper payment scheme is devised and executed entirely outside of the U.S.
+Thus, as to U.S. “issuers” and “domestic concerns,” the FCPA’s anti-bribery provisions are extraterritorial meaning that the FCPA can be violated even if an improper payment scheme is devised and executed entirely outside of the U.S.

 Q. What do the anti-bribery provisions prohibit?